How Consumer Software Companies Are Valued

 A handful of consumer subscription businesses trade closer to B2B SaaS multiples because they've solved the churn problem.
 Netflix ($NFLX), Spotify ($SPOT), and high-end fitness platforms like Peloton (in growth periods) hit 30-40% annual churn or better, which is still 3-5x worse than B2B SaaS but enough to support durable cash flows.

-Comp set: Match Group ($MTCH) at 4-6x revenue; Spotify ($SPOT) at 3-5x; Bumble ($BMBL) at 2-4x post-correction; Roblox ($RBLX) at 5-12x revenue range with bookings volatility; Duolingo ($DUOL) at 10-15x revenue as the rare consumer outperformer with structural retention.
+Comp set: Match Group ($MTCH) at a revenue-multiple range; Spotify ($SPOT) at 3-5x; Bumble ($BMBL) at 2-4x post-correction; Roblox ($RBLX) at a revenue-multiple range range with bookings volatility; Duolingo ($DUOL) at a revenue-multiple range as the rare consumer outperformer with structural retention.

-For private companies in this range, recent comps include MyFitnessPal's sale to Francisco Partners; Calm's last private round at ~10x revenue; and Headspace Health's merger as the consumer mental health subscription comp set.
+For private companies in this range, recent comps include MyFitnessPal's sale to Francisco Partners; Calm's last private round at ~a revenue multiple; and Headspace Health's merger as the consumer mental health subscription comp set.

 What Drives the Multiple Within Your Band